 I interrupt your day to bring you the 411 on all things magnesium.
 It all started when I saw a post hating on one of my favorite magnesium supplements and a little verbal jousting that occurred over which supplement was the best of the best.

 What I realized, is that there are a lot of misconceptions about magnesium — when you should take it, how you should use it, whether you need it, and which form is best.
-Many people assume one supplement fits all and because it says “magnesium” on the label, that it’s going to do what a true magnesium supplement is supposed to do and address whatever symptoms magnesium is supposed to address.
-But this simply isn’t the case.
+Many people assume one supplement fits all and because it says “magnesium” on the label, it’s going to do what a true magnesium supplement is supposed to do and address whatever symptoms magnesium is supposed to address.
+This simply isn’t the case.

 What Exactly Does Magnesium Do?

 Magnesium is involved in over 300 biochemical reactions in the body.
 It helps regulate your blood pressure and sugar, is involved in protein synthesis and energy production, helps your muscles and nerves function, makes other minerals and nutrients more bioavailable, and is essential for proper metabolism and your nervous system.
 Because of our stressful lifestyles, genetically modified foods, and magnesium-lacking diets, a lot of us are deficient.